Warteknasional/Warteknasional/README.md

   </a>
 </p>

-I'm a Data Science student at Politeknik Negeri Malang who loves building cross-platform mobile apps, exploring IoT automations, and diving into data workflows.
+I'm a Informatics student at Politeknik Negeri Malang who loves building cross-platform mobile apps, exploring IoT automations, and diving into data workflows.

 ---